Osaka is rather a cool’n’contemporary metropole than an ancient town – for the latter, you should include a side trip to Himeji.

 The present reconstruction was built in 1931.

-After major reconstruction works in 1997, the tower is now modernized and even features an elevator for a more comfortable visit of the five floors.
+After major reconstruction works in 1997, the tower is now modernized and even features an elevator for a more comfortable visit to the five floors.

 There is an informative exhibition on the castle’s history and its commissioner Toyotomi Hideyoshi.
 However, the most attractive feature is the observation deck from where you have grand views of the surrounding gardens and even farther neighborhoods.